PCOS Diet: Foods to Eat and Avoid

 Why diet in PCOS patient is so important?

-There’s no definitive cure for PCOS, and the symptoms and health effects can persist after menopause.
 If you are making changes to your diet and lifestyle it will help manage PCOS.

 However, it’s important to remember that the healthy eating and physical activity routines you adopt now will remain beneficial throughout your life, be prepared to make minor adjustments to reflect the changes to your overall health, lifestyle, needs, and preferences.